pavpen/Vernadsky-ScientificThought/README.md

 %\newcommand{\footnotetextTransl}{\footnotetext}
 ```

-6. Now you `make` should succeed.
+*6.* Now your `make` should succeed.

 ###Explanation:

 The input file uses UTF-8 to include the various languages in the document
-(English, Russia, occasionally, French and German).
+(English, Russian, occasionally, French and German).
 Also, all the LaTeX
 packages, and the macros used in the document use up all the TeX counters, and
 cause an overflow.
 These conditions presently require the use of `lualatex` to
 compile the document.